 - SAFETY COMES FIRST - 2.
 Four exhibitors may use the same horse as long as: - a.
 The classes are individual work classes and no more than 2 exhibitors/disciplines. - b.
 In roping classes no more than 4 exhibitors per horse. - c.
 Tack changes do not delay the show. - d.
 Exhibitor notifies show management of joint use on entry form to allow for more appropriate scheduling. - 3.
 Riding Etiquette - a.
 Do not cut off other riders; look before making turns. - b.
 All horses should be moving in the same direction. - c.
 If you are having problems with your horse, ride to the center of the arena.
 Stand until excused, the class is over, or someone assists you. - 4.
 Senior members may show a horse that is under three years of age in Showmanship in Hand.
 No foal may be brought to a show unless being shown. - 5.
 The exhibitor must prepare his/her own animal(s) at a show without the assistance from any adult, professional attendant or trainer, except where there is a question of safety. - 6.
 From the time the horse enters the grounds; no trainer or person other than a 4- H exhibitor may ride the horse and/or assist the exhibitor. - a.
 This rule does not apply to shared project horses or an adult co-contestant in team roping classes. - b.
 The only time assistance is allowed is when safety of horse or rider is at risk, including lunging of the horse. - 7.
 Poise, Alertness and Merits (English & Western disciplines) - a.
 Keep alert and be aware of the position of the judge at all times. - b.
 Do not be distracted by persons or things outside the ring. - c.
 Respond quickly to requests from the judge and officials. - d.
 Recognize quickly and correct faults of your horse. - e.
 Keep showing until the entire class has been placed and excused from the ring, unless the judge has instructed otherwise. - f.
 Judging begins when the exhibitor enters the arena or ring and ends when the class is dismissed. - 8.
-Beginner and Intermediate Western riders can ride with one or two hands regardless of the bit used or the age of the horse. - 9.
 The use of drugs in horses participating in the Show is prohibited unless the drugs are prescribed, for therapeutic reasons, by a licensed veterinarian and do not pose a safety hazard.
-Violations of this rule may result in disqualification from the show or the revocation of awards and placings. - 10.
+Violations of this rule may result in disqualification from the show or the revocation of awards and placings. - 9.
 Pre-register and SAVE the \$25 Office/Admin Fee.
-On-site same day show entries will have an Office/Admin fee of \$25.00 https://4h-horse-maricopa.square.site.
-To encourage pre-entries, Western & English patterns are emailed when online show registration is complete (or as soon as the patterns are available).
+On-site same day show entries will have an Office/Admin fee of \$25.00 https://4h-horse-maricopa.square.site